-At the academy, Students will receive a first-class education in a modern building, with facilities such as the sports hall and dance studio available to the community outside of school hours.
+At the academy, students receive a first-class education in a modern building, with facilities such as the sports hall and dance studio available to the community outside of school hours.

 The Kensington Leisure Centre was under redevelopment at the other end of the site.
 Kate went to see progress and meet with local community groups using the leisure centre’s new facilities.

 Both The Duke of Cambridge and Prince Harry had swimming lessons at the old Kensington Leisure Centre whilst they were pupils at Wetherby School.

 A video from The Royal Borough of Kensington and Chelsea’s official YouTube channel:

-Kate stepped out in Seraphine’s ‘Natasha Cashmere Blend Coat’ in soft mist blue.
-The coat is made from a cashmere blend, features mother of pearl buttons and retails for £195 ($295).
+Made from a cashmere blend, the coat features mother of pearl buttons and retails for £195 ($295).

 Under, Kate wore Seraphine’s ‘Florrie Floral Print Dress’ in “marine ocean” blue.

 Onto Kate’s accessories now.
 The Duchess returned to a number of familiar pieces—if you follow Kate regularly you’ll probably recognise them.
 First up, her earrings.
 They are Kiki McDonough Cushion Drop earrings with a green amethyst stone (confirmed by the designer).

 Kate’s shoes are by Alexander McQueen and date back to at least 2011.
 The Duchess has worn them on a number of occasions, including during the Canada tour.

 Finally, Kate finished off her outfit with her Cartier “Ballon Bleu” watch (33cm).
 The stainless steel watch features a silvered opaline dial with blue sword-shaped hands.